gianarb/shopmany/README.md

 ```

 ## Frontend

-Frontend is an HTMP/CSS/JS application with a Go backend and is used a
+Frontend is an HTMP/CSS/JS application serviced by a Go HTTP Server.
-frontend for the ecommerce.
+The Go HTTP Server is also used as API to serve proxied content from the other
+microservices like `pay`, `item`, and `discount`.

 ```
 docker-compose up frontend
 ```